qgis/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 #.
 Click on the |label| :sup:`Add Label` button

 #.
-Click on the page, above the map, and a label will appear at the
+Click on the page, above the map, accept the suggested values in
-   top of the map.
+   the :guilabel:`New Item Properties` dialog, and a label will appear at the top of the map.

 #.
 Resize it and place it in the top center of the page.
    It can be resized and moved in the same way that you resized and